-South Korea Warns It Can Send Arms To Ukraine After Reports of North's Troops In Russia
+South Korea Warns It Can Send Arms to Ukraine After Reports of North's Troops in Russia

-South Korea warned Tuesday it could consider supplying weapons to Ukraine in response to North Korea allegedly dispatching troops to Russia, as both North Korea and Russia denied the movements.
+South Korea warned it could consider supplying weapons to Ukraine in response to North Korea allegedly dispatching troops to Russia

 - World News